janekzimoch/janek_zimoch_personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Janek Zimoch, I am a computer vision research intern at Toshiba Research Laboratory in Cambridge, UK.
 I graduated with commendation (Top 3-5) from an MPhil in Machine Learning and Machine Intelligence [(MLMI)](https://www.mlmi.eng.cam.ac.uk/) at the University of Cambridge, in 2021.
-Prior to that I obtained first class honors in Mechanical Engineering at the University of Bristol, ranking Top 1-2 in cohort of 150 students.
+Prior to that I obtained first class honors in Mechanical Engineering at the University of Bristol, ranking Top 1-2 in the cohort of 150 students.

 My interest in Software Engineering and Machine Learning began in summer 2018, when during my exchange year at UT Austin (TX, USA) I took several coding classes and started 'Extended Vision' computer vision project.
 My overarching goal is to build innovative software products to be used by a wider public.
  <!-- My current technical strengths lie in  -->